Skip to main content

 Technical Analysis

-CVE-2025-9996 is an OS command injection vulnerability (CWE-78) found in Schneider Electric's Saitel DR RTU product, affecting all versions.
-The vulnerability arises due to improper neutralization of special elements in user input when executing the 'netstat' command via the BLMon Console over an SSH session.
-Specifically, when a user with low privileges (PR:L) executes the netstat command, the input is not properly sanitized, allowing an attacker to inject arbitrary shell commands.
-This could lead to execution of any shell command on the underlying operating system.
-The vulnerability does not require user interaction (UI:N), but does require partial authentication (AT:P) with low privileges.
-The CVSS 4.0 base score is 5.8 (medium severity), reflecting the local attack vector (AV:L), low complexity (AC:L), partial authentication, and high impact on confidentiality, with limited impact on integrity and availability.
-No known exploits are currently in the wild, and no patches have been released yet.
-The vulnerability is significant because RTUs (Remote Terminal Units) like Saitel DR RTU are critical components in industrial control systems (ICS) and operational technology (OT) environments, often used in energy, utilities, and manufacturing sectors.
-Successful exploitation could allow attackers to execute arbitrary commands, potentially leading to data leakage, system manipulation, or disruption of critical infrastructure operations.
+CVE-2025-9996 is an OS command injection vulnerability (CWE-78) identified in Schneider Electric's Saitel DR RTU product.
+The vulnerability arises due to improper neutralization of special elements in OS commands executed via the BLMon Console during an SSH session.
+Specifically, when a user executes the 'netstat' command through the BLMon Console, the input is not properly sanitized, allowing an attacker with limited privileges (low-level privileges) to inject arbitrary shell commands.
+This could lead to the execution of any shell command on the underlying operating system.
+The vulnerability affects all versions of the Saitel DR RTU product.
+The CVSS 4.0 base score is 5.8 (medium severity), with the vector indicating local attack vector (AV:L), low attack complexity (AC:L), partial attack complexity (AT:P), requiring low privileges (PR:L), no user interaction (UI:N), and high impact on confidentiality (VC:H), low impact on integrity (VI:L) and availability (VA:L).
+The vulnerability does not require user interaction but does require an attacker to have an SSH session with at least low privileges, which suggests that initial access or credential compromise is a prerequisite.
+No known exploits are currently reported in the wild, and no patches have been published yet.
+The vulnerability could allow an attacker to execute arbitrary commands, potentially leading to unauthorized data disclosure or limited system manipulation.
+Given the nature of the product—a Remote Terminal Unit (RTU) used in industrial control systems—this vulnerability poses a risk to operational technology environments, especially in critical infrastructure sectors where Schneider Electric products are deployed.

 Potential Impact